uwgraphics/VisSnacks/content/snacks/cairo-discrete-line/index.md

 4. I might argue it is an interval/continuous axis – if we think of it as “life stages” – it is totally sensible to think about being halfway between stage 1 and stage 2, or even the slope as "the rate of decrease in influence as we move between life stages".

 One thing that strikes me in the image: my eye does follow the slopes.
 For example, the trend in the red line (Television) as we go from Xers, to Boomers, to Mature (3,4,5) is a pretty constant slope.
 Is this the wrong thing being easy to see?
 In this graph, I think that slopes could be meaningful - the rate at which things decrease as we move through life stages.
 It is not an unreasonable thing to think about (at least qualitatively).

+But this observation works conversely: if the slope wasn't meaningful, a non-meaningful thing would be easy to see.